KEITH KOPP

 ABOUT

 Keith Wilhelm Kopp is an award-winning film director from the Pacific Northwest of America based in SW England.
 He spent five years of his youth in the military figuring out that he was more suited for the film industry than the grunt life.
 He is interested in themes relating to transformation, redemption and family dynamics.
-He is currently in post with his first feature film Translations.
+He is currently touring cinemas in the UK with his first feature film Translations.

 His films have screened in film festivals globally and on Sky TV.
 He was personally mentored by Gus Van Sant on the film Gage.
 Keith and his writer Laurence Guy are currently developing a feature film with help from the BFI Network Development Award.